jianwu21/weed-recognization/README.md

 It is necessary to remove these small parts.
 I think the pixel with value 0 may have bad influence on classifier training.
 If we remove the pixels which are 0, the accurance will increase.
 Not sure now.
 Will experiment!!!

+The **issue** is if we should removw these ones for just use these pixels which are not value of 0 for training.

 <img src="./example_Img/IMG_7347_fn_07_13_ttc_uw_surround.png" width="200" height="200">

 Data Training